Euro 2022: How Sarina Wiegman's ruthless European style has changed England's fortunes

 The appointment made her the first non-British permanent Lionesses manager, at a time where investment in the domestic game had outgrown the notion that England Women can compete at international tournaments, but were never really discussed as legitimate candidates for silverware.

-That backdrop has changed significantly and yet Wiegman has remained completely unmoved by the demands of an expectant nation, starved of senior international footballing glory since 1966.
+That backdrop has changed significantly and yet Wiegman has remained completely unmoved by the demands of an expectant nation, starved of senior international footballing glory for 56 long years...until now.

 The tension, at times, has been palpable and the Dutchwomen gave the 7.9 million viewers who tuned into England's quarter-final victory over Spain a brief glimpse of what sheer relief looks like at the full-time whistle.
 But even then, celebrations were momentary - a transitory wave of emotion that was quickly dispelled by pragmatism in her post-match press conference.
 Wiegman is often understated, both in front and behind the camera.
 It's a demeanour that commands respect.

-A proverbial glass ceiling has already been cracked by England this summer.
-Sunday's final, should they emerge victorious, would shatter it entirely.
+A proverbial glass ceiling had already been cracked by England this summer.
+Sunday's final shattered it entirely.

 That was Wiegman's directive.
 Take England from a team on the periphery of realising their seismic potential and put them front and centre of success on the biggest stages.